mnvr/mars/xfce.md

 ## Thunar

-File manager, named after the German god of Thunder (who appears to be the same entity as the perhaps better known Norse god Thor).
+File manager, named after the German god of Thunder (who is apparently the same entity as the more widely known Norse god Thor).

-`thunar` without arguments does the same thing as `xdg-open .`, opening the current folder in the file manager.
+`thunar` without arguments does the same thing as `exo-open .`, opening the current folder in the file manager.

 ```sh